Saskatchewan Resources

 - Barry Andrew Family Award

-- Applicants must be passionate about Agriculture and have participated in CWA.
+- Applicants must be passionate about agriculture and have participated in CWA.
 Participation in CWA includes, but is not limited to, all livestock classes, 4-H classes, and active trade exhibit participation.

-- Students must be enrolled in an Agriculture related program in a post-secondary educational institution.
+- Students must be enrolled in an agriculture related program in a post-secondary educational institution.

 - The applicant must be in their second or subsequent year in a program of at least two years duration.